ea428815/Amazon_Vine_Analysis/README.md

 >
 >df = spark.read.option("encoding", "UTF-8").csv(SparkFiles.get("amazon_reviews_us_Software_v1_00.tsv.gz"), >sep="\t", header=True, inferSchema=True)

-The wine table was created by the code
+The vine table was created by the code:

 > vine_df = df.select(["review_id","star_rating","helpful_votes","total_votes","vine","verified_purchase"])

-The dataframe was filtered according to "total_votes" greater than or equal to 20 by the code
+The dataframe was filtered according to "total_votes" greater than or equal to 20 using the code:

 > tv_more_20_df=vine_df.filter(vine_df['total_votes']>=20)

-The data frame was filtered according to the percentage of "helpful_vote" greater than or equal to 50 as
+The data frame was filtered according to the percentage of "helpful_vote" greater than or equal to 50 using the code:

 > vine_new_1_df=tv_more_20_df.filter(tv_more_20_df["helpful_votes"]/tv_more_20_df['total_votes']>=0.5)